Skip to Content

 New temporary fence barriers at Union Station.
 Photos by Joe Linton/Streetsblog

 I know this one is hardly news in and of itself.
-Metro recently installed temporary metal-fence barriers at the mezzanine level above Union Station's B/D Line subway platforms.
+Metro recently installed temporary metal-fence barriers on the mezzanine level above Union Station's B/D Line subway platforms.
 They are similar to barriers Metro installed at MacArthur Park Station in 2023.

 New Union Station barriers